 Image credit: @zoomparkasia via Instagram

-Jumping on trampolines are fun and stress-free.
+Jumping on trampolines is fun and stress-free.
 The best part is that it’s considered cardio – and you don’t even realise that you’re working out.
 The next time you need something exciting to do in Singapore, head to one of these trampoline parks in Singapore.

 For more ideas for an active day out, check out some of our guides below: